How to Become a Dermatologist: Career Guide

 FAQs About Dermatology

 While a Bachelor of Medicine, Bachelor of Surgery (MBBS) is a useful degree for those pursuing a career as a dermatologist, it is not required.
-In fact, you will likely still need to achieve a Doctor of Medicine or other higher-level degree.
+In fact, you will likely still need to achieve a Doctor of Medicine or other higher-level medical degree.
 At MUA, those with an MBBS degree may be eligible to enter our MD program with advanced standing, which will help you progress more quickly along your pathway to a career in medicine.
-Learn more here.
+Learn more.

 Dermatology is a competitive medical field due to all of the positive benefits associated with being a dermatologist, such as work/life balance, job satisfaction and workplace flexibility.
-As with all medical disciplines, it is important to choose a medical school with a proven track record of success helping students secure post-graduate residencies.
+As with all medical disciplines, it is important to choose a medical school with a proven track record of success in helping students secure post-graduate residencies.